Rajdeepc/30daysofJavaScript/README.md

 This tutorials is for those who wants to refresh their JavaScript knowledge or a newbie to JavaScript or someone coming from a different programming language.<br>
 I have tried my best to keep the concepts as clear as possible and have JavaScriptfiddle links with everyone so that you can play around with every topics.<br>
-I will be posting medium links for each one in detail so that people can understand more thoroughly.<br>
+Medium links for each one in detail so that people can understand more thoroughly.<br>
-Code snippets for use are in respecetive folders.<br>
+Code snippets for use are in respective folders.<br>

 Feel free to add or get in touch with me for clarifications.<br>